Vocal Fry

 How does Vocal Fry sound?

-The sound of vocal fry is caused by air moving through the vocal folds unevenly, and it sounds like cracking, rattling, and popping.
+The sound of it caused by air moving through the vocal folds unevenly, and it sounds like cracking, rattling, and popping.
 It sounds low-pitched and has kind of a deep tone.

 What actually happens inside your body?